Fad Vs Fab: Skincare You Should Use And Skincare You Should Avoid

 In the end...

 Good skin is not just limited to what you put on your face.
 It is also greatly affected by other factors, such as what you put in your body, hormonal balance, and stress.
-Skincare is a journey, and it can be longer for some than others, and finding the right ingredients that suit your skin type can be immensely helpful.
-Your skin may not be very forgiving when it comes to the wrong ingredient, and that is where knowledge about your skin type and ingredients comes into play.
+Skincare is a journey, and it can be longer for some than others, finding the right ingredients that suit your skin type can be immensely helpful.
+Your skin may not be very forgiving when it comes to the wrong ingredients, and that is where knowledge about your skin type and ingredients comes into play.